sensu/sensu-puppet/REFERENCE.md

 ##### `command`

-Command to be run by the check
+The check command to be executed.

 ##### `subscriptions`